acdh-oeaw/ner-annotator/README.md

 # NER-Annotator

-A web app to check NER-Annotation
+A web app to check NER-Annotations